miskiat/TYPESCRIPTT/readme.md

 --how to define them

 Created a (functions.ts) file to define our function and (functions-test.ts) file to import function and test them out

+Episode 3
+-Functions that takes or create functions

+--Created a (funcs and funcs.ts)file